Menu

 4. To consider the role of the judiciary in interpreting laws passed by the legislature, review Lesson 2.1’s overhead The Three Branches of Government in conjunction with this lesson’s background information.

-5. For additional consideration of the difficulties in interpreting laws, check out the activity No Vehicles in the Park.
+5. For additional consideration of the challenges of interpreting laws, check out the activity No Vehicles in the Park.

-6. For historical perspective on the development of statutes, check out Hammurabi’s Code.
+6. For historical perspective on the development of statutes, check out The PLEA: Hammurabi’s Code.

 How Written Laws are Made